Global Accounting Talent: How US Companies Are Building World-Class Finance Teams

 Latin America

-Latin American markets, particularly Colombia, Mexico, and Argentina, offer a distinct advantage for US companies: time zone alignment.
-An accountant in Bogotá or Mexico City working regular business hours has full overlap with US Eastern and Central time, making real-time collaboration straightforward.
-The Latin American accounting profession has been rapidly developing US GAAP proficiency as US companies have expanded their sourcing to the region, and the talent pool is growing in depth and quality year over year.
+Latin American markets – particularly Colombia, Mexico, and Argentina – offer a distinct advantage for US companies: time zone alignment.
+An accountant in Bogotá or Mexico City working regular business hours has full overlap with US Eastern and Central time, making real-time collaboration straightforward in ways that global markets can't match.

-For roles requiring frequent real-time collaboration – daily standup, close coordination, investor reporting support – Latin American talent offers the same cost advantage as other offshore markets with significantly better time zone fit.
+The Latin American accounting profession has been developing US GAAP proficiency rapidly as US companies have expanded their sourcing to the region, and the talent pool is growing in depth and quality year over year.
+For roles requiring frequent real-time collaboration – daily standups, close coordination, investor reporting support – Latin American talent offers the same cost advantage as other global markets with significantly better time zone fit.

 What Makes Global Accounting Talent Work for US Companies